UnbrokenCocoon/BERTopic_Stability/README.md

 - A structured approach to **comparing and evaluating BERTopic model outputs**
 - A guide to understanding the **performance trade-offs** when tuning model parameters

-All notebooks are **Google Colab–ready** to maximise accessibility — no installation required.
+All notebooks are **Google Colab–ready** to maximise accessibility — no installation required

 ---